yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration/MultipleWan.rst

 ~+multipleWan+~

-This page list action and configuration for multiwan on kamikaze.
+This page lists actions and configuration for multiple WAN links on kamikaze.
 I've used this on a WRT54G(V1.1 to 3.1).

-'''WARNING:''' this only work on kernel 2.4 kamikaze for wrt54G, 2.6 kernel doesn't have the right patch for iproute2 equalize with iptables nat from http://www.ssi.bg/~ja/#routes
+'''WARNING:''' this only works on kernel 2.4 kamikaze for wrt54G, 2.6 kernel doesn't have the right patch for iproute2 equalize with iptables nat from http://www.ssi.bg/~ja/#routes

-This first is to create vlan (one per wan connection)
+This first is to create vlan (one per WAN connection)

 in the '''/etc/config/network''' for two wan you'll have:
 {{{